Places to Ride

 Torquay to Lorne

 This stretch is section is 45km in length and can be completed in around 2 ½ hours of regular cycling.
 The route offers some spectacular sweeping views of the rugged coastline below.

 Lorne to Apollo Bay

-This section is 50km long and similar to the first section.
-However, just before Apollo Bay, the trails that lead in the heart of the Great Otway National Park offers you a great opportunity for a range of detours.
+Arguably the most popular section is the 50km stretch between Lorne and Apollo Bay offering stunning views of the ocean and surrounding landscape.
+Just before Apollo Bay, the trails that lead in the heart of the Great Otway National Park offers you a great opportunity for a range of detours.

 Just a few kilometers out of Lorne is Kennett River, a small coastal town famous for its koala inhabitants.